Local intersections of Lagrangian manifolds correspond to catastrophe theory: Introduction

 \begin{restatable}{theorem}{CorBifur} There exists a 1-1 correspondence between parameter-dependent Lagrangian contact problems up to stably right equivalence and unfoldings of smooth, real-valued function germs up to stably right equivalence as unfoldings. \end{restatable}

 This allows transporting the highly-developed notions and algebraic framework of catastrophe theory to Lagrangian contact problems and bifurcations of Lagrangian intersection problems.
-As a corollary, classification results for singularities apply to Lagrangian contact problems.
+As a corollary, classification results for singularities apply to Lagrangian contact problems. \Cref{fig:catastrophies} shows illustrations of the normal forms of versal unfoldings of all singularities whose versal unfoldings need at most three parameters.
+The type of intersection in \cref{ex:IntersectionExample} corresponds to the fold catastrophe $(A_2)$.

-Moreover, intersection problems of Lagrangian manifolds are often subject to symmetry constraints which have an effect on which singularities occur generically and how the intersections unfold when parameters are present.
-Such symmetry constraints appear, for instance, in Hamiltonian boundary value problems as seen in \cite{bifurHampaper,obstructionPaper}.
-We will show under which conditions symmetries in Lagrangian contact problems and in boundary value problems for symplectic maps, in particular, yield invariances of the assigned function germs.

 The remainder of the paper is structured as follows.
-In \cref{sec:LCPgerms} we first review some of Golubitsky and Guillemin's results and then prove that not necessarily tangential Lagrangian contact problems in arbitrary symplectic manifolds up to contact equivalence correspond to map germs up to stably right equivalence.
-In \cref{sec:symmetries} we consider a symmetric setting and prove that invariances of generating functions of Lagrangian contact problems correspond to cotangent lifted maps leaving the manifolds of the contact problem invariant.
+In \cref{sec:LCPgerms} we first review some of Golubitsky and Guillemin's results and then prove that not necessarily tangential Lagrangian contact problems in arbitrary symplectic manifolds up to contact equivalence correspond to function germs up to stably right equivalence.
 In \cref{sec:ParamLCP} we extend the identification results of \cref{sec:LCPgerms} to families of Lagrangian contact problems.
 In \cref{sec:Conclusion} we conclude the \cref{thm:CorrSingularities,thm:CorBifur} and show an application to boundary value problems for symplectic maps.